OnTheGoSystems/wpml-notify-translators/README.md

 All these filters accept the value mentioned at the end of their name (subject, body, recipient) as a first parameter (the actual value to filter).

-In addition, they all receive two optional parameters:
+Also, they all receive two optional parameters:

-- `\WP_Post $post`: The post that has been updated.
+- `\WP_Post $post`: The updated post.
 - `\WP_User $recipient`: The recipient (as an instance of `\WP_User`) of the email.